robaho/cpp_leveldb/README.md

 ### pros

-1. Approaches garbage collection memory safety using `shared_ptr`.
+1. Approaches garbage collection memory safety by using `shared_ptr`.
-1. Tools like ASan make tracking down memory issues fairly straightforward.
+1. Tools like ASan make tracking down memory issues/leaks fairly straightforward.
 1. Many easy to use profilers available.
 I used [Samply](https://github.com/mstange/samply) during development.
 1. Many modern debuggers and IDEs available - supporting syntax highlighting, code completion and popup api documentation.
+1. Excellent support for unit tests using facilities like Boost.
 1. Performance can be outstanding.

 ### cons

 1. `shared_ptr` is slow, making it only suitable for top-level objects, then you must use raw pointers internally.
 1. Dynamic memory management (e.g. `malloc/free`) is very slow.
-This necessitates "manual" memory management techniques, e.g. buffer re-use, arena allocators, etc. The initial "clean" C++ version was nearly 3x slower than the final - much, much slower than the Go or Java versions.
-In order to achieve the desired performance, you end up with "restrictive" apis.
+This necessitates "manual" memory management, e.g. buffer re-use, arena allocators, etc. The initial "clean" C++ version was nearly 3x slower than the final - much, much slower than the Go or Java versions.
+In order to achieve the desired performance, you end up creating "restrictive/bug-prone" apis.
 For instance, the Google API docs state:

     > Caller should delete the iterator when it is no longer needed.
     The returned iterator should be deleted before this db is deleted.